LambdaSharp/LambdaSharpTool/src/DocFx/articles/APIGateway.md

 }
 ```

-The λ# tool uses [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) to derive a JSON schema from the type definition.
+The λ# CLI uses [NJsonSchema](https://github.com/RicoSuter/NJsonSchema) to derive a JSON schema from the type definition.
 The JSON schema is then attached either to the REST API endpoint or WebSocket route to enforce it on the request body, which is always a JSON value.

 The `AddAlbumRequest` type produces the following JSON schema.